 interested in his hot tea.
 He took some ice from the iced cream

 French’s Mustard was also introduced at the same 1904 event, handy trivia knowledge put to good use a few weeks ago.
 French’s Mustard was founded in my home town of Rochester, NY.
-Throw in Long Island Iced Tea, which just sounds better, and, elocution rules again.
+Throw in Long Island Iced Tea, which sounds better, and elocution rules again.

 Health Benefits of Ice(d) Tea

-There is plenty evidence about the great benefits of drinking tea.
+There is plenty of evidence about the great benefits of drinking tea.
 Tea contains high

 bodies and stop them from harming our healthy cells.

 Do we get more of those antioxidants from hot tea or iced tea?
 The overwhelming